Girl Scouts of Connecticut McGuff Museum of Girl Scout History

 - And more!

 We occasionally host programs or special events at the museum.
-If you are interested in using the museum for your program or meeting, please contact Hannah.
+If you are interested in using the museum for your program or meeting, please contact the Program Department.

 Donating to the GSOFCT Museum

 GSOFCT preserves the history of Girl Scouting in the state.
-If you have any items you wish to donate please contact Hannah Granfield at email@example.com or (203) 239-2922 ext.
-3309.
+Here is our wish list of items that we need.
+If you have any of these items to donate, please contact email@example.com.

 If you would like to make a monetary donation, please email firstname.lastname@example.org or call (860) 522-0163.